hivemq/hivemq-policy-cookbooks/data-validation/updating-protobuf-schema/README.md

 }
 ```

 From this, take the `id` of the policy you wish to update and the `schemaId` of the schema it uses.
+Here the policy id is `simple-policy` and the schema id is `simple-schema`.

 ### Delete the old policy and schema